 The cartridges of TEDESKA EINS as well as QUEMPAS " line are equipped with coils without any magnetic core.
 Instead, they are wound on a lightweight nonmagnetic insulator.
 These so-called air cored coils thus circumvent the negative aspects that are present at magnetic cores.
 In addition with the effective utilisation of modern materials, the omission of magnetic cores leads to a lightweight design of all generator's moving parts which reduces the mentioned inertia forces significantly.
 The result are fast and balanced mono cartridges with various favorable characteristics of sound.
 They show a wide range of dynamics with considerably low distortion which also becomes apparent for sounds of higher frequencies.

 Q2.
 What is the specification of TEDESKA Stereo cartridges?

 The TEDESKA stereo cartridges are categorized by their tonal color.
-To generate this color variety, I am experimenting with various techniques and materials.
+To generate this color variety, We are experimenting with various techniques and materials.
 However, I am fully aware that extraordinary techniques or materials by itself will not produce extraordinary sound results.
 The distinctive tonal color of a cartridge is, I would say, a harmony of the choir of all components.

 Though from time to time there are moments where a couple of technical modifications or material changes lead to an interesting result.
-For example, our latest development is the so-called "Solid core" generator which is used within the new DST201ua and DST201ka as well as DST201la model.
-In this generator, both the rear part of cantilever and the coil core, are made from one piece of solid material.
+For example, our latest development is the so-called "Solid core" generator which is used within the Solid-Core Line.
+In this generator, the rear part of the cantilever and the coil core, are made from one piece of solid material.

 Q1.
 Construction: Development of the generator pole